Evan-Alewine/DataAnalysis/README.md

         ORDER BY stay;
   ```
   </details>
+Looking closer at that table, the last five rows describe almost nobody.
+Years 7, 8, and 10 contain one student each, year 5 contains one, and year 6 contains three.
+Year 5 reads 0.00 because a single student scored zero.
+Those rows carry the same visual weight as year 1 with its 95 students, and any trend drawn through them is being set by individuals.

+To show how badly that behaves, I built two forecasts in qaForecast.xlsx.
+The first projects out to year 15 using every year available.
+The second projects years 5 and 6 using only years 1 through 4, then compares the prediction against what those years actually contain.
+The constrained forecast predicted a year 6 average of 9.59.
+The three students actually in year 6 averaged 6.00, an overshoot of roughly 60%.

+The exercise asks for a nine-row table and gets one.
+Four of those rows are a single respondent.

-At this point occurred to me that the domestic PHQ-9 scores seem to be slightly higher than the international ones, directly contradicting the implied claim that international students are at higher risk than domestic ones.
+At this point it occurred to me that the domestic PHQ-9 scores seem to be slightly higher than the international ones, directly contradicting the implied claim that international students are at higher risk than domestic ones.
 So, I created another table to compare their average scores directly.

 <table>
     <tr>